A vet is warning pet owners to never flush their dog or cat's poop down the toilet.

 “Done it a million times while my puppy was potty training,” confesses another.

-“I’ve had dogs and cats my entire life, I’m actually traumatised about the number of people saying this is a regular routine,” says a fifth.
+“I’ve had dogs and cats my entire life, I’m actually traumatized about the number of people saying this is a regular routine,” says a fourth.

-He explains that throwing your pet’s poo down the toilet can lead to serious health issues for a number of species, including humans.
+The vet explains that throwing your pet’s poop down the toilet can lead to serious health issues for several species, including humans.

-“Did you know that you are not supposed to flush your dog or cat’s poo down the toilet?” he says in his social media post.
+“Did you know that you are not supposed to flush your dog or cat’s poo down the toilet?”
+Ben says in his social media post.

 He then references an article published by the British water company Anglian Water – which strongly advises against flushing any type of animal waste.